lse-ds105/ds105a-project-turkey-duck-and-fish/docs/index.md

 ## References

-- ChatGPT
+- ChatGPT (More information can be found in the ChatGPT usage report.)
-- Aviyair API
+- Aviyair API (Available through subscription.)
-- xxx